-Ultimately, we do want resistance to fade into the background and eventually vanish altogether.
-However, in the early going in particular and at other critical points, you want to use the expression of resistance for diagnostic purposes.
-You want the expression of resistance to help you understand what is provoking it, where it is occurring, and how to intervene to “trim the sails” of the change.
+Ultimately, we do want resistance to fade into the background and be replaced by commitment to the change.
+However, in the early going and at other critical points, we want to consider the expression of resistance as a diagnostic telltale.
+We want to use the expression of resistance to guide us to understand its root causes, where it is occurring, and how to approach the change work needed to address it.
+To use the sailing metaphor, understand how to “trim the sails” to make the best headway.

 Hold on to the metaphor for a moment and let’s get concrete with an example of using resistance to help determine what, where, and how to help a change move forward.

-A change effort to move the company to enterprise information was launched.
-A long time and considerable upfront effort went into defining information governance and stewardship, policies and guidelines, process, structure, and quality management.
-When the Change Team appointed by leadership finally rolled out the proposed change, forceful resistance became evident and the entire effort seemed at risk.
-(I will discuss approaches to introducing change in another entry!)
+A change effort to move the company from its current, disjointed information state to enterprise information was launched.
+Considerable upfront, organization wide effort went into defining and systemizing information governance and stewardship, policies and guidelines, process, structure, and quality management.
+After months of effort to communicate and socialize the change, a Change Team was appointed by the Steering Committee to lead implementation.
+It was at that point that forceful resistance became evident, and the entire effort slowed to a halt.

-At first, leadership and the Change Team didn’t know how to proceed.
-They were clear that they were facing strong resistance, but they didn’t know what to do about it.
-Realizing that they didn’t know what they didn’t know, they decided to step back.
-How could they discover what such strong resistance was about and where it was occurring?
+The Steering Committee and the Change Team were baffled.
+They had carefully involved stakeholders from across the organization in defining and structuring the EI system and had spent considerable time and effort communicating and socializing the change.
+But now, as the roll out was underway, they were facing strong resistance, implementation was stuck, and they didn’t know what to do next.
+To their credit, recognizing that they didn’t know what they didn’t know, they wisely decided to step back and become better informed.
+How could they discover what such forceful resistance was about and where was it occurring?

-After deliberation, they decided to develop and conduct a survey to learn as specifically as they could peoples’ beliefs and attitudes about enterprise information.
+After careful deliberation, they decided to develop and conduct a survey to learn about peoples’ beliefs and attitudes about enterprise information.
 As it turned out, it was the best step they could have taken.

-- Management attitude against enterprise information (EI), cultural norms against EI, and efforts to discourage interoperability among departments were highly positively correlated with each other - meaning managers with negative attitudes were actively discouraging EI to their direct reports.
+- Management attitudes against enterprise information (EI), cultural norms against EI, and efforts to discourage interoperability were highly positively correlated with each other and with business unit – meaning that managers in some business units were actively discouraging the EI change.

-- Management support for EI and reinforcement of EI through mechanisms like performance review were negatively correlated to management attitude – meaning as managers’ attitudes toward EI decreased so did observable support for and reinforcement of EI.
+- Management support for EI and reinforcement of EI through mechanisms like performance review and rewards and recognition were negatively correlated to management attitude – meaning that as managers’ attitudes toward EI decreased so did support for and reinforcement of EI.

-A series of statements asked respondents to judge how important attributes such as uniqueness, trustworthiness, speed, ease, quality, etc. were:
+A series of statements asked respondents to judge the degree to which information system attributes such as trustworthiness of the data, access speed, ease of use, quality of the data, need for confidentiality, etc. were:

 - Critically important